Apple Glasses could get this amazing AR accessory

-Apple’s much-rumoured Apple Glasses are set to come with an external trackpad, which will allow the smart glasses to be controlled with tap and swipes, if the latest Apple patent bears fruit.
+Apple’s much-rumoured Apple Glasses are set to come with an external trackpad, which will allow the smart glasses to be controlled with taps and swipes, if the latest Apple patent bears fruit.

 A patent recently published by the USPTO (spotted by AppleInsider), suggests the so-called Apple Glasses will use touch controls rather than the motion and joystick controls found in other AR and VR devices.